How to build the initial client-base for your online tutoring business

 There are multiple ways in which you can offer discounts:

-- Referral discounts: Offer special discounts for referring other clients.
+- Referral discounts: Offer special discounts for referring to other clients.

 - Group discounts: Provide discounts for a group of students – siblings, neighbors, friends, etc.